-Katie and I just got back from a two-week vacation in the south-east United States for a double-family vacation.
-We started off our trip in New Orleans, LA to meet up with Katie’s family for the Labour Day long weekend and to celebrate Katie’s birthday.
+Katie and I just got back from a two-week vacation in the southeast United States for a double-family vacation.
+We started off our trip in New Orleans, LA, to meet up with Katie’s family for the Labour Day long weekend and celebrate Katie’s birthday.
 Then we made our way to Charleston, SC to see some of my family, where my parents made a last-minute decision to fly down to join us at my aunt’s beach house on Sullivan’s Island.
-While we were there, we made a trip in to Columbia, SC to see more of my family for a big dinner out (17 people, including lots of kids), and also drove down to historic and beautiful Savannah, GA.
-It was definitely a packed couple of weeks, but we saw lots, and took lots of time to ourselves, and made sure to swim in the ocean almost every day.
-It was very hot, and extremely humid for us west coasters, and the locals were definitely complaining about the heat, even though we were in the middle of a ‘cool streak’.
+While we were there, we made a trip to Columbia, SC, to see more of my family for a big dinner out (17 people, including lots of kids) and drove down to historic and beautiful Savannah, GA.
+It was a packed couple of weeks, but we saw lots, and took lots of time to ourselves, and made sure to swim in the ocean almost every day.
+It was hot and extremely humid for us west coasters, and the locals complained about the heat, even though we were in the middle of a ‘cool streak.’

-I shot a ton of photos, so it’ll take me a while to go through them, but I thought I’d start off with a quick blast of pictures from the iPhone while we were in New Orleans.
+I shot a ton of photos, so it’ll take me a while to go through them, but I thought I’d start with a quick blast of pictures from the iPhone while we were in New Orleans.
 It just happened to be the South Decadence weekend, which is the gay pride festival of the south.
-It was definitely crazy down there… Almost indescribable at times, but let’s just say it makes all other North American gay pride festivals look pretty tame.
-It would be a close runner-up to Mardi Gras as far as Bourbon Street’s wild party atmosphere that it’s known for, and it was pretty awesome seeing the handful of religious protesters holding their oversized placards and screaming into their megaphones while the 4000+ revellers went about their business pretty much ignored them.
+It was definitely crazy down there… Almost indescribable at times, but let’s say it makes all other North American gay pride festivals look pretty tame.
+It would be a close runner-up to Mardi Gras as far as Bourbon Street’s wild party atmosphere that it’s known for, and it was pretty awesome seeing the handful of religious protesters holding their oversized placards and screaming into their megaphones.
+At the same time, the 4000+ revellers went about their business pretty much ignored them.